 That company has its own caching system, and it works better than any other tool.
 For that reason, you don’t need any caching plugins or even a CDN, you get all the speed, and you will reduce the number of plugins naturally.

 Daily scanning for malware

-Even, if you have the best plugins and you trust the code, the risk still exists.
+Even, if you have the best plugins and you trust the code, the risk still exist.
 People can use advanced technics to find a mistake or an error in your theme, or plugins, and then, thy can modify the code.

 Luckily, there are many plugins that can scan the directory and detect every single change in your files.
-That works for everything like plugins and themes, and I recommend the Wordfence.
+That works for everything like, plugins and themes, and I recommend the Wordfence.
 It’s free and comes with amazing security features.

 Test your blog’s loading time